Basters: German South West Africa

 In the process of the German annexation of South West Africa, Baster Kaptein Hermanus van Wyk signed a 'Treaty of Protection and Friendship' with the German Empire on 11 October 1884.
 It was the first of its kind between any native-descended peoples in the territory and the Germans (Basters were considered native because of their partial African descent).
 Other sources date this treaty 15 September 1885, Under this, "the independent executive powers of the Kaptein and Baster Council, especially for "foreign policy", were significantly curtailed."

 In 1893, the Germans established the territory of the Basters, known as the Rehoboth Gebiet, which the settlers tried to expand through negotiation.
-In this area, the Paternal Laws were recognized.
+In this area, the Paternal Laws were recognised.
 In addition, the German colony had an administrative district known as Rehoboth, which was larger than the Baster-governed area, with the outside areas under German (white) colonial law.
 Most of the land was developed as farms owned by European, especially German whites.

 A second Treaty concerning National Service of the Rehoboth Basters of 1895 established a small armed contingent among the Basters, which fought alongside German colonists and forces in a number of battles and skirmishes against indigenous peoples.
 When the German colonists encountered a new wave of conflicts with native peoples, Basters fought with them in quelling the uprisings of the OvaHerero (1896), the Swartbooi Nama (1897), and the Bondelswarts (1903).
 They also participated in the German colonial war and widespread genocide against the OvaHerero and Nama in the Herero Wars of 1904–1907.

 German census reporting on Basters noted their high mobility.
 The numbers they recorded for the people changed as the Germans changed their racial classifications.
 Rather than using people's citizenship (as in the community of Basters), they began to classify people according to appearance, as was done in South Africa.
 A comparison of records suggests that, in 1912, there were about 3,000 Basters in the Rehoboth District.
 Most Basters were concentrated in the Rehoboth Gebiet, where they lived under their own law.

 Relations between Rehoboth and Germany remained close for more than 20 years until 1914, following the outbreak of World War I. The German Schutztruppe ordered all Baster able-bodied men into military service, which they resisted.
 Believing that the German Schutztruppe had little chance against the superior South African forces (allied with the British), Basters tried to maintain neutrality towards both, but feared losing their limited autonomy.